jsummers/imageworsener/readme.txt

  -depth <n>
    The general number of bits of precision used per color channel in the output image.
-Currently, the only depths supported are 8 and 16.
-The default is 8 if the source image has a depth of 8 or less; otherwise 16 (if supported by the output format).
+Currently, the only depths supported are 8 and 16 (32 and 64 for MIFF format).
+The default is 8.
 Within this overall depth, you can reduce the number of colors that will actually be used, by using the "-cc" options.
    Note that this doesn't necessarily determine the depth used in the output file.
 If the image can be encoded at a smaller depth with no loss of information, IW may choose to do that.
-   If you are writing to a MIFF file, then samples will be written as floating-point numbers, and your options for -depth are 32 and 64.

  -filter <name> (-filterx -filtery -filteralpha)
    The resizing algorithm to use.
 (It would be more accurate if this option